What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 1. Clearly define the MAP policies of your product:

-The MAP policy must clearly define the set minimum advertised prices of your product across every channel.
-Defining exact prices reduces any possibility of misusing the MAP policy.
-Your trusted retailers as well as other retailers will have complete trust with a clearly defined policy.
+The MAP policy must clearly define the manufacturer-set minimum advertised prices by-product that your authorized resellers must follow.
+Defining exact prices by SKU reduces any possibility of misusing the MAP policy.
+Your trusted retailers and other retailers will have complete trust with a clearly defined policy.

 2. Define the scope of the MAP policy: